 Where the patient wishes to proceed with treatment at the first visit, we aim to do this if appropriate.
 Please note however that this may not be possible for insured patients receiving medical procedures from our specialist doctors.
 This is because the insurer often has to approve the recommended treatment and may also require a written report to assist them in this decision.

 What should I wear?

-Your practitioner will need to be able to assess your problem (and in some cases – your postural alignment, depending upon the nature of your condition) and then treat it.
+Your practitioner will need to be able to assess and treat you.
 For example, for the assessment of a back condition, a practitioner will need to be able to see and examine your back so it will be necessary to partly undress to allow this.
 Some of our patients like to bring a pair of shorts and a t-shirt to change into.

 For podiatry appointments, we also ask that you wear clothing that allows easy access to your feet and lower legs, such as a loose pair of trousers or again, some shorts.